fdabek1/irregulartimeseries/README.md

 ### 00-DataOverview
 Contains basic visualization of the data.

+### 00-ModelResults
+Aggregates the model results across all notebooks and visualizes them.

 ### 01-Basic
 Uses the data on all models to get a base performance metric.